 Mr. Knezacek is a fellow Canadian Christian and has an interest in the study of end-times prophecy.
 He holds to some similar view points as we have, but also holds to some ideas that run contrary to the general consensus amongst most bible prophecy experts, and with us as well.

 The book covers a gamut of subjects from the study of the final 10 kingdoms spoken of in both the books of Daniel and Revelation, to the Millennial Kingdom.
 We found that we agreed with the author on most of his interpretations on the various subjects.
-Mr. Knezacek made a very good case that the Antichrist will arise out of the nation of Jordan, showing proof with many biblical references to back up his assertion.
+Mr. Knezacek made a very good case that the Antichrist will arise out of the nation (just to the east of Israel), showing proof with many biblical references to back up his assertion.
 We ourselves express no particular opinion on the nationality of the Antichrist.
 In our view point he could be European or from the Muslim word, we have seen good cases for both opinions.
 Mr. Knezacek’s interpretation is another good case for an Antichrist from the Muslim world.

 We also found the author’s discussion on the coming apostate church to be very relevant in today’s growing emergent church and new Christian right movements.
 We also found Mr. Knezaceks last chapter on the coming great deception to be most applicable to how we see events shaping up for this delusion; That being an alien or return of the Nephilim scenario.